1913 Australian referendum (Industrial Matters)

 The Constitution Alteration (Industrial Matters) Bill 1912, was an unsuccessful referendum held in 1913 that sought to alter the Australian Constitution to give the Commonwealth legislative power in respect to industrial matters.

 Issues

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Industrial Matters) 1912'?

+Proposed Changes to the Constitution

 The proposal was to alter the text of section 51 of the Constitution to read as follows: